 Placing the Ambassador’s residence in the same building as the chancellery would also lower costs by reducing transportation time to and from the Embassy as well as reducing the need for maintenance staff.

-The building Standing on the hilltop at the end of Whitehaven Street, the building today consists of two parts: the chancellery, containing all the offices, and the Ambassador’s residence with the representation rooms.
+Standing on the hilltop at the end of Whitehaven Street, the building today consists of two parts: the chancellery, containing all the offices, and the Ambassador’s residence with the representation rooms.

 The entrance hall of the Ambassador’s residence – which functions as a large and open porch – greets visitors.
 The design of the entrance leaves guests with a friendly and hospitable first impression.